 5 “to the end that the children of Israel may bring their sacrifices which they offer in the open field, that they may bring them to the LORD at the door of the tabernacle of meeting, to the priest, and offer them as peace offerings to the LORD.

-In those days, the conflict between the Jews and the Samaritans was because of debate and disagreement over the right place to worship God.
+The conflict between the Jews and the Samaritans in those days was because of debate and disagreement over the right place to worship God.

 But the Lord responded, saying, “Woman, believe Me, the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father.”
 (John 4:21 NKJV).